cashubtc/nuts/XX.md

 total_funding_token_amount = inverse_deterministic_value(inverse_deterministic_value(capacity))
 ```

+The fees in the first stage will always be `total_funding_token_amount - deterministic_value_after_fees(total_funding_token_amount)`.
+The fees in the second stage can vary, as they depend on the distribution between the two parties.

-To make a payment which brings Charlie's balance to `charlies_balance`, the following describe how Alice computes the values of the various parts.
+To make a payment which brings Charlie's balance to `charlies_balance`, the following describes how Alice computes the values of the various parts.
 Where `deterministic_value_after_fees(total_funding_token_amount)` is the nominal value when the _funding token_ goes through the first swap:

  - `charlies_balance`, we start our computation with this, the balance that we wish Charlie to have in this transaction.
  - `p` = `inverse_deterministic_value(charlies_balance)`, the nominal value of Charlie's commitment outputs.
  - `q` = `deterministic_value_after_fees(total_funding_token_amount) - p`, the value that is left from the funding token to create Alice's commitment outputs, after the fees and creating Charlie's commitment outputs.
- - Alice is then left with `deterministic_value_after_fees(y)`, the final amount left in her wallet after swapping her commitment outputs into her wallet
+ - Alice is then left with `deterministic_value_after_fees(q)`, the final amount left in her wallet after swapping her commitment outputs into her wallet

 ## Fee and value distribution diagram

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐
 │                         FUNDING TOKEN                                   │
 │                  (total_funding_token_amount)                           │
 │                                                                         │
 │  Created by Alice with P2PK proofs requiring both signatures (SIG_ALL)  │
 │  After the expiry time, Alice's signature alone is sufficient           │